*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 And quick question, did anyone else geek out just a little bit when the newly rebuilt Darth Vader spoke and it was James Earl Jones’ voice?
 That little detail also helped to tie things together, and was an excellent choice.
 Also, the birth of Padme’s twins answers the age-old question of whether Luke or Leia is older, and the answer is: Luke!!!

 Revenge of the Sith is often called the best film in the prequel trilogy and I absolutely agree with that assessment.
 What did you think of the conclusion to the prequel trilogy?
-Let me know and I hope you enjoyed this look at two Star Wars films today, enjoy the rest of the day! -Bex
+Let me know what you think in the comments below!

 *film poster is the property of Walt Disney Studios